Probly

 The marginal density of the k-th order statistic

-In a sample of size \(n\), the CDF and PDF of the \(k\)-th order statistic, \(X_{(k)}\), are:
+In an i.i.d. sample of size \(n\), the CDF and PDF of the \(k\)-th order statistic, \(X_{(k)}\), are:

 $$ \begin{aligned} \mathbb{P}(X_{(k)} \le x) &= \sum_{i=k}^n {n \choose i} F(x)^i(1-F(x))^{n-i} \\ f_{X_{(k)}}(x) &= k{n\choose k}f(x)F(x)^{k-1}(1-F(x))^{n-k} \end{aligned} $$